-The driving examiner will ask you two ‘show me, tell me questions‘ (also known as the vehicle safety questions) based on basic vehicle maintenance.
-Below are all the DVA Show Me/ Tell Me Questions & answers.
+The driving examiner will ask you two ‘show me, tell me questions‘ (also vehicle safety questions) based on basic vehicle maintenance.
+Below are all the DVA show me tell me questions & answers.

 One will be a ‘tell me’ how to do something question, explaining how to check the tyre pressure for example.
 The other question will be a ‘show me’ question.
 That’s where you will have to physically show the examiner how you would do something, for example testing the horn.